Physicians for Human Rights- Revolutionizing the Asylum Program with Salesforce

 With 6+ teams to bring onto the CRM, the plan was designed in multiple phases.
 We began the project by migrating one of PHR’s program areas, the Asylum Program, to Salesforce.

 Before their Salesforce migration, the Asylum Program was a high-functioning team that was realizing success in spite of their limited technology infrastructure.

 The team identified three major pain points with their legacy database, Raiser’s Edge:

 - The database didn’t support robust integration with online forms.
-This meant that paper-based processes ruled the day– all asylum seekers’ applications to PHR were processed in PDFs.
+This meant that paper-based processes ruled the day, with all asylum seekers’ applications to PHR being processed as PDFs.
 It was impossible to require questions or restrict answer formats, and staff had to manually enter all the information into the database– forensic evaluation requests from attorneys, membership applications from health professionals, lists of trained people, and case outcomes.
 The process required time-intensive back and forth communications between clients and staff, placing unnecessary burdens on both groups.

-- The team had huge difficulty collecting outcomes on cases.
-With a painfully manual process, the team spent many hours each month following up with attorneys to learn the result of each asylum seeker’s case– critical data the team needs to evaluate their effectiveness and impact.
+- The team had difficulty collecting outcomes on cases.
+With a painfully manual process, the team spent many hours each month following up with attorneys to learn the result of each asylum seeker’s case– critical data the team needed to evaluate their effectiveness and impact.

 The cost of this legacy infrastructure was clear: it was taking significant time and resources that could be used to help survivors of human rights violations gain asylum in the U.S. North Peak was eager to help the team recapture their time and leverage data to increase their impact.

 There was minimal data analysis before; it was just a bank of information.
 The simple act of exporting data used to take hours.